-About I am a biologist turned science reporter specializing in food, agriculture and health.
-From my home base in Washington, D.C., I’ve written for NPR, PNAS Front Matter, Slate, American Scientist, and other outlets.
-My reporting covers all things food–from how a quickly evolving pathogen is threatening the pickle industry to why robots aren’t delivering our dinners yet.
+About I’m a biologist turned science reporter.
+I cover all things food–from how a quickly evolving pathogen is threatening the pickle industry to why robots aren’t delivering our dinners yet.
+My writing has appeared in Science News, Slate, New Scientist, PNAS Front Matter, NPR, and other outlets.
 I earned a BA in English from Pennsylvania State University and a PhD in biology from the University of Virginia with a focus on plant ecology and evolution.
-After graduating and working as a science writer for the National Institutes of Health, I made the leap to science journalism via a AAAS Mass Media Science & Engineering Fellowship at NPR’s science desk.
+After graduating and working as a science writer for the National Institutes of Health, I made the leap to science journalism via an AAAS Mass Media Science & Engineering Fellowship at NPR’s science desk.
 You can find my latest work here and on Twitter: @carolynmbeans.